 Pi Kappa Phi is an organization dedicated to building brotherhood and developing your son into a gentleman who can thrive at competitive environment at Purdue University and the world beyond.
 Through the process your son will be challenged to maximize his potential; we will always provide a safe environment and we know that his status as a student and academics come first.

-The Purdue Greek system consists of 6,003 members out of Purdue’s 28,266 undergraduate students.
-There are 40 fraternities, 30 Panhellenic sororities, nine Multicultural Greek organizations, eight National Pan-Hellenic organizations at Purdue.
+The Purdue Greek system consists of 6,383 members out of Purdue’s 31,006 undergraduate students.
+There are 40 fraternities, 33 Panhellenic sororities, 11 Multicultural Greek organizations, nine National Pan-Hellenic organizations at Purdue (Fall 2017 statistics).
 You can find the Greek Semester Reports online individual organizations’ membership numbers, grades and philanthropy efforts (service hours and funds raised).

 The Pi Kappa Phi fraternity house, 330 N. Grant St., is owned by an alumni, non-profit housing corporation.
-Officers include a local attorney, a state senator, an accountant and media professional.
+Officers include a local attorney, a former state senator, an accountant, a manager of student housing and media professional.
 The Omega of Pi Kappa Phi Inc. housing corporation works with officers in addressing maintenance, housing costs and related items.
 Collectively, the officers have more than 100 years experience with the corporation.